Flight to Quality vs Flight to Liquidity

-Flight to quality and flight to liquidity often appear in the same risk-off episode, but they do not describe the same market motive.
-One is about moving into stronger claims when confidence in weaker assets fades.
-The other is about moving into assets that can be sold, funded, or posted with minimal friction when market functioning comes under stress.
+Flight to quality and flight to liquidity often appear in the same risk-off episode, but they do not describe the same defensive motive.
+Flight to quality is about moving toward stronger claims when investors doubt weaker balance sheets.
+Flight to liquidity is about moving toward assets that can be sold, funded, or posted with minimal friction when market functioning comes under stress.

 Core distinction between the two concepts